Morisset/PyNeb_devel/README.txt

 For example:

-* pip install --user PyNeb
+* pip install PyNeb

-Note you do NOT need --user if you installed python with Ureka or Canopy
+Note you MAY need --user if you installed python without Anaconda or Canopy

 Updates use the same command.
 You can also use:

-* easy_install --user PyNeb
+* easy_install PyNeb

-Note you do NOT need --user if you installed python with Ureka or Canopy
+Note you MAY need --user if you installed python without Anaconda or Canopy

 Warranty
 ========